intersystems-ib/workshop-rest-iam/README.md

 ## (g).
 Make your REST API part of an interoperability production (optional)

+You'll plug the API implementation into a production, so you could use any feature of interoperability productions withing a REST API implementation.

 ### Create production and add a dummy BO
 * Using the [Management Portal](http://localhost:52773/csp/sys/%25CSP.Portal.Home.zen?$NAMESPACE=WEBINAR) *Interoperability > List > Productions > New*, create a new production called `Webinar.Production`.
 * Click on `Production Settings` and in *Settings* tab make sure `Testing enabled` is checked.